 Rainy Day at Crescent Moon Ranch Wedding Location

 The skies threatened to drench the wedding party, but it held off for the short marriage ceremony and pictures afterwards.
-Shawn and Belinda brought their best friends to witness their Sedona elopement wedding at the “steps” wedding location on the north side of the waters of Oak Creek, accessible through Crescent Moon Ranch State Park.
+Shawn and Belinda brought their best friends to witness their Sedona elopement wedding at the “steps” wedding location on the north side of the waters of Oak Creek, accessible through Crescent Moon Ranch.
 The glorious view of the auspicious Cathedral Rock was visible even on this wet, overcast day.
 Officiated by Leslie McCandless and photographed by Joe Robinson of Sedona Elopement Weddings.

 The SEASONS of Sedona can be seen below at this winter elopement at Crescent Moon Ranch.
 The deciduous trees lose their leaves from December thru April… Patricia officiates this wedding as Leslie McCandless captures the Highlights video that this eloping couple planned to show to their friends and family once they returned home.